Ružica Church: Predecessor

 The origin of the church is obscured.
 The church probably existed in the medieval period, during Despot Stefan Lazarević's reign in Belgrade (1402–1427), but the exact circumstances about its construction - when it was built and by whom - are unknown.
 Though today sometimes named as the oldest preserved church in Belgrade, it is not known whether despot Stefan built a new church, reconstructed the existing ruin, nor where the church was located.
 As a result, several myths about its origins developed.
 According to one, three sisters, Ružica, Cveta and Marica, built three churches within the fortress complex and each was named after one of the sisters.
-Urban myth developed by which the residents of Dorćol, Belgrade's neighborhood which leans on the fortress complex, claimed that the remains of one of those tree churches can still be observed from the river level.
+Urban myth developed by which the residents of Dorćol, Belgrade's neighborhood which leans on the fortress complex, claimed that the remains of one of those three churches can still be observed from the river level.
 Allegedly, the remains are right under the northern outer bailey, in the central section of the slope between the Defterdar Gate and Nebojša Tower.